ComposableSecurity/SCSVS/README.md

 * As a self-check for developers.
 * To point areas which need further development in regards to security.

-The entire checklist is in a form similar to OWASP APPLICATION SECURITY VERIFICATION STANDARD v4.0.
-Every category has a brief description of the control objectives and a list of security verification requirements.

 **Key areas that have been included:**
 * [V1: Architecture, Design and Threat Modelling](./1.2/0x10-V1-Architecture-Design-Threat-modelling.md)
 * [V2: Access Control](./1.2/0x11-V2-Access-Control.md)